 The PMSR offers an array of proteomics- and metabolomics-based services.
 It is equipped with two-dimensional (2D) gel electrophoresis apparatus including DIGE imager and spot picker (GE Healthcare), 4800 MALDI TOF-TOF instrument (ABI), and a QSTAR Elite Hybrid LC MS/MS system (ABI) to support the proteomic workflow.
 Each instrument has the latest integrated software and database search engines (e.g., Protein Pilot, GPS explorer) for protein identification and data processing.
-In addition, PMSR houses a QTOF Premier (Waters Corp.) online with an UPLC system for metabolomic profiling and drug metabolism studies.
+In addition, PMSR houses QTOF Premier (Waters Corp.) online with an UPLC and Xevo G2 QTOF online with a UHPLC system for untargeted metabolomic profiling and drug metabolism studies.
 The data processing for metabolite biomarker studies is supported by the 'SIMCA-P' and the 'Random Forest software'.
-PMSR also manages a 4000 QTrap, which supports quantitation and validation for small-molecule metabolites, and allows targeted proteomic analysis.
-PMSR staff includes a dedicated bioinformatician who works closely with the Biostatistics and Bioinformatics Shared Resource (BBSR), as well as with the Georgetown University-based Protein Information Resource (PIR).
+PMSR also manages a Xevo TQ-S triple quadrupole system and a 4000 QTrap, which support quantitation and validation for small-molecule metabolites, and allow targeted proteomic analysis.
+PMSR staff includes a dedicated bio-informatician who works closely with the Biostatistics and Bioinformatics Shared Resource (BBSR), as well as with the Georgetown University-based Protein Information Resource (PIR).